MakeSchool-Tutorials/Makestagram-Swift-V3/Q18-Liking-Posts/content.md

 slug: liking-posts
 ---

 Users on our app can now create new posts and see them displayed in the `HomeViewController`.
-In this section, we'll work on the like feature, allowing users to like posts and displaying the number of likes each post has.
+In this section, we'll work on the like feature that allows users to like posts and displays the number of likes each post has.

-Whenever we add new data that will be stored in our database, it's important to take some time to thinking about the best way to structure the new data into the existing JSON tree.
+To begin, we'll need to store new like data in our Firebase database.
+We'll need to store which posts are liked by which users and the total number of likes each post current has.
+Whenever we add new data, it's important to think about the best way to structure the new data into the existing JSON tree.

 # Structuring our Likes Data

 Similar to how we flattened our database JSON tree by separating the `posts` from `users` into separate subtrees, we'll follow the same strategy for `likes`.
 In our database we'll create a new subtree for `likes` that will look like:

-    root: {
+    makestagram: {
         postLikes: {
             postKey: {
                 user1_uid: true,